 - Does your company focus on Research and Development and publish regular newsletters?

 - Does your company acquire new machinery and other sophisticated equipment for operations?

 - Do you work in a field that mandates constant updates in performance?

 If yes, then an LMS will serve two core purposes for your knowledge management needs:

-Cloud-based LMS like Talent LMS provides these and many more capabilities for novice users.
+Cloud-based LMS like TalentLMS provides these and many more capabilities for novice users.
 The user interface and dashboard is easy to navigate and maintain.
 The support system reaches out when you need a technical help.
 There is also a community of subject-matter experts who add to your instruction design process.
 Is the concept of LMS new to you?
-A LMS is simply a platform of online courses and other resources that enables easy access and utilization for the user.
+An LMS is simply a platform of online courses and other resources that enables easy access and utilization for the user.
 It has activity tracking features that report performance and enable effective and timely communication between learners and facilitators.
-An LMS is the vehicle to transport your learning materials to multiple learners.
+An LMS is a vehicle to transport your learning materials to multiple learners.